bcgov/devhub-app-web/docs/siphon.md

     owner // owner of resource
     parent // gatsby required attribute, this is null path // path to the resource
+    collection {
+        name // name of the collection, this is directly related to the name attribute in the registry type // this is an enumeration that is automatically assigned by siphon, values being 'curated' or 'soure' }
     // unfurl is data used to provide 'previews' for the node
     // this adopts standards from twitter cards, open graph
     // and other standard properties from other specs